CIC Student Guide Online

 - Accessible stations are located in the front center pod.
 Disabled students have priority for these stations.
 The desktops on the accessible stations should only be adjusted to accommodate wheelchairs or other equipment.

-- Use of both LAN classrooms is limited to currently installed software.
-You may not install or use any of your own software on the network, nor may you download software or games from the Web.
+- Use of both lab classrooms is limited to currently installed software.
+You may not install or use any of your own software on class computers, nor may you download software, games, or apps.

 - Do not manipulate any of the hardware.
 Unplugging cables can cause the system to crash and people to lose files.
 If you are having a problem with your station, consult your teacher or the technical support staff.

 - Do not turn off the computers or screens unless told to do so by your instructor or by a technical support person.

 - Log off computers at the end of class.
 If you do not do so, the next user can see your work.
 Note that logging off will delete any files saved to the computer's hard drive.
 Remember to transfer any files you need before logging off.

 If you use anything but Microsoft Word at home, you will need to convert your documents to a format you can use on CIC computers.
 In addition, you will need to save documents created in the lab in a format you can use at home.
 These conversions are very easy if you pay attention to a few important details.
 Please note that you should follow the same procedure whether working at home or in the lab.

 Under the File menu, select Save As and choose either Word Document or Rich Text Format (.*rtf) from the pull-down menu in the Save as Type box.
 You may lose some formatting markers when saving in Rich Text Format, but you will be able to work with the document.